1.1.8. etl

 The filter subcommand is used to filter out CAN messages from a CAN log file as described in this paragraph.
 The input and output of the command is a data stream.
 The subcommand is executed as described below.

-standard input.
-The subcommand writes the filtered CAN messages to the
+The subcommand writes the filtered CAN messages to standard output or to a

 Options: